DefangChen/OKDDip/README.md

 The results may slightly vary as the environment changed, just run it again!
 (Thanks the feedback from [Zheng Li](https://github.com/zhengli427))

+For reproducing OKDDip in Table 4, besides setting choose_E equal to True, we need to replace group leader by auxiliary peer to make the number of base learner equal.

 Email: defchern **&alpha;** t zju dot edu d **&omicron;** t cn